adlnet/xAPI-Spec/xAPI-Communication.md

 When an LRS receives a POST request with content type application/json for an existing document also of content type application/json, it MUST merge the posted document with the existing document.
 In this context, merge is defined as:
-* de-serialize the Objects represented by each document.
+* <a name="2.2.s7.b1"></a>de-serialize the Objects represented by each document.
-* for each property directly defined on the Object being posted, set the corresponding property on the existing Object equal to the value from the posted Object.
+* <a name="2.2.s7.b2"></a>for each property directly defined on the Object being posted, set the corresponding property on the existing Object equal to the value from the posted Object.
-* store any valid json serialization of the existing Object as the document referenced in the request.
+* <a name="2.2.s7.b3"></a>store any valid json serialization of the existing Object as the document referenced in the request.

 Note that only top-level properties are merged, even if a top-level property is an Object.
 The entire contents of each original property are replaced with the entire contents of each new property.